Xenii1642/Xii-Boy-Ultra/README.md

 Everything has been approved an updated to receive the last 4LayerTechnologies PCB, including PMS2 which allows showing the battery level at any time, as long as the RVL-DD for the best video quality / compatibility possible.

 It also integrates a brand new analog trigger system using Nintendo Switch joysticks, the WiFi module for online game, Bluetooth to connect the original WiiMote controllers, and more!
-Check out this thread for further informations: [NOT YET, SOON]
+Check out this thread for further informations: [Xii-Boy Ultra BETA Release Thread](https://bitbuilt.net/forums/index.php?threads/the-xii-boy-ultra-v3-beta-release.6918/)

 ⚠️ THIS BETA REVISION MIGHT CONTAIN ISSUES, MISTAKES OR ELSE. ⚠️